Dis-Ease (in progress)

 Formally, the film is a creative documentary, an archival essay film that ranges across a broad and deep pool of archival material, from medieval woodcuts and illuminated manuscripts to Renaissance paintings, Cruikshank caricatures to anti-vaxx cartoons, blues songs to radio plays, pharmaceutical ads to PSAs of every stripe, hand-drawn animation of talking tubercles to 3D visualization of influenza shift and drift, early microscopy and surgery films to the latest SEM imagery of Zika, Ebola and HIV/AIDS.
 Voiceover narration drives the argument forward and provides the superstructure of the film.
 But a great deal of the meaning is being made through the images, many of which are or contain metaphors themselves.
 So we have also made space for the archival materials to speak on their own, and allowed for intuitive leaps and moments of playfulness, where images and sounds are connected by their more abstract formal qualities.
 And, we are also creating some of our own visualizations, using the visual language common to contemporary medical PSAs to propose our alternative models and metaphors.

-A brief interview about Dis-Ease in the context of Wellcome’s larger Contagious Cities project also provides a glimpse into the research process, which ran a bit like a graduate seminar and used a digital humanities workflow:
+A brief interview about Dis-Ease in the context of Wellcome’s larger Contagious Cities project also provides a glimpse into the initial research process in summer 2018, which ran a bit like a graduate seminar and used a digital humanities workflow: